Wiggen94/ha-homarr-server/README.md

 4. Start the add-on and check the logs to ensure everything is running smoothly.
 5. Access Homarr at `http://<your-home-assistant-ip>:7575`.

+## Updating

+Whenever there's an update to Homarr you can try updating the addon by rebuilding on the addon-page in Home Assistant.
+However, there is no guarantee that it will work.
+Please open an issue if you face difficulties after upgrading.

 ## 📚 Documentation & Support

 For more detailed setup and configuration instructions, visit [Homarr's official documentation](https://homarr.dev/docs/about).